felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 **We are all lifelong learners.** If you want to learn about something, you can do it.
-What allows some people to learn faster than others is that they have created and optimized a learning system that is suited for *their* way of learning.
+What allows some people to learn faster than others is that they have created and optimized a learning system suited for *their* way of learning.
 When I realized that the core mission of DevOps, which eluded me for years, is to create a system that automates organizational learning, I felt the pinch of irony since this realization had required me to create *my* own system of